 Traffic and revenue are indexed (100 = the 2020–2023 baseline) and reflect the seasonality of our publishing businesses (Q4 strongest, Q1 lowest, modest June and September peaks).
 AI adoption is the share of US online adults using AI assistants for search-style tasks; 2020–2025 anchored on Pew Research and reported ChatGPT user counts, 2026–2030 extrapolated from McKinsey State of AI projections.

-Cutting expenses was the only way to preserve profits.
+Cutting expenses was the only way to preserve our profits.

-It wasn’t easy.
-We had worked with most of our writers for several years and valued their work and contributions.
-We had 15 writers on staff at the time, people we onboarded during a hiring bet in 2020 when we received over 800 applications in a single week, interviewed 30 candidates, and confirmed 15 long-term hires.
-That bet had paid off spectacularly.
-Revenue grew 10x in six months and 20x in a year.
-We were publishing over 30 articles per month at 95% margins.
+We had worked with most of our writers for several years and deeply valued their work and contributions.
+They were freelancers we’d hired during a hiring bet in 2020.
+At the time, we received over 800 applications in a single week, interviewed 30 candidates, and confirmed 15 long-term hires.

 How did we build the AI infrastructure?

 We began replacing our editorial team with an AI pipeline.
-The first version took about four months to build from the ground up.
-The infrastructure covers market research, writing, editorial review, SEO, and GEO, structured as a series of specialist agents with quality gates between each stage.
+The infrastructure covers market research, writing, editorial review, SEO, and GEO.
+Each stage is a specialised AI agent, with quality gates between them.

-While we are still iterating on the workflow, one non-engineer operator now manages a pipeline that previously required an entire team to execute.
+While we are still iterating on the workflow, one non-engineer operator now manages the entire content production flow that previously required a whole team to execute.

 From 15 writers to one operator: the AI pipeline Specialist agents with quality gates at each stage.
 The reviewer is the asset everything upstream learns from.
 Research agent market + audience signals Writer agent drafts against voice guide Editorial review quality gate · notes loop SEO + GEO agent search + AI surfaces Publish one operator ships Research agent market + audience signals Writer agent drafts against voice guide Editorial review quality gate · notes loop SEO + GEO agent search + AI surfaces Publish one operator ships